Drawing Comics With Krita

 Screentones

 If you want to make a black and white comic you may want to use screentones to represent the shading.
 Luckily krita has a filter with which you can achive it!
-So here is littel tutorial for it:
+So here is little tutorial for it:

-New document and set your color profile to grayscale.
+New document and set your color profile to gray scale.
 Draw your line art the add a new layer (and use a gray tone to do your shading first.)

 Filter > Artistic >Halftone